top of page

 Margaret Mussells Trophy

-Ladies’ Four Ball Better BallMatch Play – 9 Holes; Net Score (Over summer)
+Ladies’ Four Ball Match Play – 9 Holes; Net Score (Over summer)

-As a young girl, Margaret mussels learned to play golf at Dunany.
+As a young girl, Margaret Mussels learned to play golf at Dunany.
 Over the years she won many awards including the Ladies’ Club Championship at Dunany and at Kanawaki.
 In addition she was, on several occasions, a member of the Quebec Provincial Golf Team representing the Province in the Canadian Ladies’ Golf Tournaments.

 In her memory, the present trophy was donated to the Ladies’ Branch of the Dunany Golf Club by Peggy Percy and Margaret Campbell in 1980.
 The first winners recorded were in 1978 and were Marilyn Wynn and Joan Cockhill.